Browse parent directory

 - Which niche you want your initial userbase to come from is upto you, the important thing is to not stop there and go for mass appeal eventually.

 - Which country's politics you'd like to influence is upto you.
-Probably you'll pick the country you live in.

 Media/journalism

-Consider starting an independent espionage org to infiltrate and HD video record an org doing something of questionable morality.
+- Consider starting an independent espionage org to infiltrate and HD video record an org doing something of questionable morality.
 For example, the Mole (anti-NK) or Edward Snowden (anti-US).

 - Consider NOT mentioning my name anywhere; I make no public claims on which orgs do or don't deserve to be spied on.

-Consider operating a SecureDrop server at your media org
+- Consider operating a SecureDrop server at your media org

 - This plan requires 3 people, a journalist who can filter and publish info, a sysadmin who can manage server and a politically connected individual who provides immunity to the other two.